marleyjaffe/ChromeSyncParser/README.md

 Linux:
     ~/.config/google-chrome/Default/databases

-Note:
+###Note
 If Chrome browser is open, the sync database may be open and can cause the program to error

+Further forensic research is needed to determine what artifacts are stored and what can be found even with encryption